thosgood/this-weeks-finds/markdown/101-151/week120.md

 > We extend the theory of diffeomorphism-invariant spin network states
 > from the real-analytic category to the smooth category.
 Suppose that G
-> is a compact connected semisimple Lie group and P → M is a smooth
+> is a compact connected semisimple Lie group and P\to M is a smooth
 > principal G-bundle.
 A \`cylinder function' on the space of smooth
 > connections on P is a continuous complex function of the holonomies
 > along finitely many piecewise smoothly immersed curves in M. We